 Nyange Adventures also supports the Msamaria Centre of Street Children, a registered Tanzanian NGO which provides support and care to street children, orphans, families, and communities in Moshi.
 The centre accommodates 40 children, but Msamaria supports up to 60 children in total, ranging in ages from 6 to 18 years old.

-We are also proud to ensure the carbon footprint of your next safari or mountain climb will be offset thanks to our friends at Carbon Tanzania.
+We are also proud to ensure the carbon footprint of your next African safari or Kilimanjaro climb will be offset thanks to our friends at Carbon Tanzania.

 The effects of global climate change are already being felt by us all as the world’s weather patterns are disrupted and affected.
 From extended heatwaves and severe drought in some parts of the world to flooding and extreme cold temperatures in others, it is the poor and vulnerable who will suffer the most.

 We are therefore currently working with Carbon Tanzania on a project which will ensure the safe keeping of Africa’s precious Umbrella Thorn Acacia trees and prevent 1 tonne of carbon from being released into the atmosphere through deforestation.